EddieEldridge/The-Lost-Knight/Documentation/DeveloperDiary.md

 ![](https://raw.githubusercontent.com/EddieEldridge/The-Lost-Knight/master/img/TheLostKnight.png)

 <p align="center">
   <b>This is a development diary for my Unity project, The Lost Knight.
-This diary will be used to keep track of development and to outline my thoughts and ideas along the development process.</b><br>
+This diary will be used to keep track of development and to outline my thoughts and ideas along the development process.
+This diary was maintained throughout the development of the game, evidence of this can be found <a href="https://github.com/EddieEldridge/The-Lost-Knight/commits/master/Documentation/DeveloperDiary.md">here.</a>
+</b><br>
 </p>

 <p align="center">